unbxd/search-JS-library/docs/configurations/PaginationConfig.md

 String
 {: .label }

-CSS classname for the pagination component.
+CSS class name for the pagination component.

 ### Default Value
 {: .no_toc }